- Stand-alone wiki pages.

 In other words, if two users make unrelated changes to the same wiki page on separate repositories and those repositories are synced, the wiki page will fork.
 The web interface will display whichever edit was checked in last.
 The other edit can be found in the history.
 The file format will support merging the branches back together, but there is no mechanism in the user interface (yet) to perform the merge.

-Bug-reports and check-in comments
+Bug-reports and check-in comments and Forum messages

 The comments on check-ins and the text in the descriptions of bug reports both use wiki formatting.
 Exactly the same set of formatting rules apply.
 There is never a need to learn one formatting language for documentation and a different markup for bugs or for check-in comments.